 Bobbing and weaving is a the generation of evasive upper torso maneuvers using gravity.
 To generate a whole torso motion to just get the head off the way of a punch requires a greater propulsion force than it is from just attempting to move the head or deflect with the palm.
 When your training and fighting is unlimited to just hand strikes from the front and sides of the opponent you would not want to bob and weave.
 You will not even find it a common practice in Muay Thai fights, and definitely not in Pure Krav Maga!

 Obviously if you spar with someone that is motivated like you to hurt the other and not to get hurt, it appears to be the optimal method.
 However, in reality when you spar, you are not considering hitting full strength some of the pressure points of your training partner to the point that he would be in danger of having a brain bleeding, a windpipe tear, or a strike that will cause him to fall on his face if you hit him in the back of the neck as he is bending down in motion.

 So you need to find your limits, and work with them by devising respective training methods.
 Therefore sparring only serves as one out of few training methods.

 After becoming proficient with optimal scenarios where you timely react to a strike, or you attempt to kick and strike and timely react to a counter attack in the optimal manner, you need to consider the unfavorable scenarios, where for some reason the attack or defense was not optimal however the counter attack or defense with counter attack was not optimal as well.

 In other words if you made a mistake but your opponent followed making a mistake as well and therefore still giving you a chance to continue and prevail.

 However it is very important that you do not mix and should be fully aware of why you are doing each training routine for.
-If you are not, then you might be training yourself to constantly make mistakes and giving your opponent a greater opportunity.
+If you are not, then you might be training yourself to constantly make mistakes giving your opponent greater opportunity.